sMouaad/FinalCourseProject/README.md

 - **Backend Development**:
   - **Node.js**: For building a fast and scalable backend API.
   - **MongoDB**: A NoSQL database for efficient data storage and retrieval, ensuring flexibility and scalability.

-## Getting Started
-To get started with the project, clone the repository and install the necessary dependencies.